YOGESHnick/RecYippeee/README.md

 # **About** :

 This is a website where users can share recipes for dishes they make\
-The intention of the site/product > maybe
+The intention of the site / product`maybe` is to provide recipes of healthy dishes!

 ## Available Scripts